shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_6/README.md

 11. Now change directory
        cd test

-**Note** - Till now we have added extra volume, we mounted it, we created folder, attached the folder to volume
+**Note** - Till now we have added extra volume, we mounted it, we created folder, attached the folder to volume.<BR/>
            As per AWS whatever we do with this folder it will reflect in the volume so we are actually accessing the volume.

+12. Now I am creating files in test folder sudo touch file1 file2 file3

+13. Now run the same command to check mount point - df -Th<BR/>
+    This time you will able to see the additional volume with path.

+**This is how we add the additional volume with EC2 machine**

+git